Kuwait International Airport: Terminal 4

 Inaugurated on 8 August 2018, Terminal 4 at Kuwait International Airport is exclusively used by Kuwait Airways, Kuwait's national carrier.
 The terminal was designed by the Spanish branch of the American company AECOM and constructed by a joint venture between Cengiz Insaat and First Kuwaiti Contractor.
 It spans over 55,000 square meters and is located adjacent to the airport's cargo-handling facilities.
 The terminal features five bus gates and nine boarding bridges, enabling it to accommodate up to eight aircraft simultaneously.

 With an annual capacity to handle 4.5 million passengers, Terminal 4 was built to alleviate congestion at Terminal 1 and enhance the overall airport experience.
 It offers 2,450 parking spaces in a dedicated lot connected to the terminal by a bridge.
 In addition to these facilities, the terminal is equipped with modern amenities and streamlined operational processes, aimed at providing passengers with a more efficient and comfortable travel experience.

 The addition of Terminal 4 marked a significant milestone in the expansion and modernization of Kuwait International Airport, reflecting the country's commitment to improving its aviation infrastructure in line with global standards.

-Terminal 5

-Inaugurated in May 2018, Terminal 5 is exclusively used by Kuwait-based budget airline Jazeera Airways.
-Attached to Terminal 1 but with dedicated entrance/exit points, it also includes check-in zones, security checkpoints, lounges, shops, three departure gates, customs and arrival belts.
-It additionally offers 350 parking spaces in a multi-story facility attached to Terminal 5 by a bridge.